Table of Contents

 Surfshark Review — Quick Summary

 Surfshark is one of the best VPNs for streaming.
 It's great for large families or people with many devices.
 I have used it frequently while traveling for years, and have always enjoyed a smooth and safe online experience.
-In this full Surfshark review, I'm testing the provider’s streaming, torrenting, security, and gaming support (among other things).
+In this full Surfshark review, I tested the provider’s streaming, torrenting, security, and gaming support (among other things).